Cpt-JackL/Honey-Port/ReadMe.txt

 Valid range: (Integer) 0 - max of Java int
 Use 0 to disable this feature.

+FakeSrv.RndWelcomeMsg.#.Type - Type of the welcome message Valid range: Name of Charset
+Please see http://docs.oracle.com/javase/7/docs/api/java/nio/charset/Charset.html for list of charset.
+Use "Base64" encoding for non-human readable data.

-FakeSrv.RndWelcomeMsg.# - Welcome message strings
+FakeSrv.RndWelcomeMsg.#.Content - Welcome message strings
-Valid range: Any String
+Valid range: String data or Base64 data
 Replace # with 1, 2, 3, 4...
-This string will be send to the client.
+This string or base64 data will be send to the client.
 Each port will randomly select a message and keep that message constant on the same port.

 ---Port range listening specifications--- PortRange.Start - Range of ports to be listened